-- No Sharing of Food and drink.
-It is also recommended to clean reusable water bottles daily.
-The IP Watercooler is no longer in the space, so please send your student with a water bottle. - Pre-wrapped food will be on sale at the Canteen.
-This food will not be shared. - No Sharing of any personal hygiene products (ie hairbrushes, contact solution, make-up) - No Sharing of any personal items, devices or musical scripts (ie clothing, phones, ipods, tablets, pens, pencils, toys, scripts from the show) - Props will not be shared and sanitized - As per our yearly policy, Students should not bring any extra personal items from home to camp to prevent the spread of germs (ie toys, games, sketchbooks). - No birthday treats will be allowed this year. - Masks for students of all ages are optional.
+- Students are temperature checked everyday as they enter camp - No Sharing of Food and drink.
+Lunches are recommended to be sent in disposable bags.
+It is also recommended to clean reusable water bottles daily - No Sharing of any personal hygiene products (ie hairbrushes, contact solution, make-up) - No Sharing of any personal items, devices or musical scripts (ie clothing, phones, ipods, tablets, pens, pencils, toys, scripts from the show) - As per our yearly policy, Students should not bring any extra personal items from home to camp to prevent the spread of germs (ie toys, games, sketchbooks). - No birthday treats will be allowed this year. - Masks for students of all ages are optional.
 Kids can be fidgety, touching their faces when wearing the mask.
 We want to prevent as much touching of the face as we can.
 If you want your student to wear a mask, then you are allowed to do so.
-Please send your student with a mask if that's what you want.

-- Hand washing will be enforced extra carefully this year.
+Please send your camper with a mask if that's what you want. - Masks will not be worn during performances. - Hand washing will be enforced extra carefully this year.
 After eating, bathroom, and touching objects we are unsure of.
 Sanitizing stations will be placed around camp.
 Children will wash hands before and after each activity. - Hand Washing is the preferred method of cleaning.
-If soap and water are not accessible, hand sanitizer will be set up around the room for use. - Students are not allowed to touch each other and must respect social distancing precautions - Students must sneeze/cough into their elbow - Extra ventilation has been adapted to the classroom. - If a student is not feeling well, please do not send them to class.
-Please inform staff of illness and we will help take precautions - If a student becomes ill, we will isolate them from other students and inform the parents/guardians of the situation. - Students must practice proper distancing from teaching staff - It is recommended to have a separate "class bag" for your students.
-This will prevent any spread of germs into your home.
-This bag can be left in a car or garage.
-This is also recommended with Clothing, shoes etc.
+If soap and water are not accessible, hand sanitizer will be set up around the room for use. - Students are not allowed to touch each other and must respect social distancing precautions when possible. - Students must sneeze/cough into their elbow

+- If a camper is not feeling well, please do not send them to camp.
+Please inform staff of illness and we will help take precautions - If a camper becomes ill at camp, we will isolate them from other students and inform the parents/guardians of the situation. - Students must practice proper distancing from teaching staff